tonyoseko99/tonyoseko99/README.md

 ### 👨🏻‍💻 About Me

 I'm Tony, a software developer and technical writer with experience in developing full-stack applications using a range of technologies.
-I specialize in the MERN stack and have worked on projects involving Django, PostgreSQL, SQL, Docker, and Jenkins.
+I specialize in the MERN stack but have also worked on projects involving Django, PostgreSQL, and Ruby on Rails.

 ### 🚀 Skills

 - **Languages:** JavaScript, Python, Ruby
-- **Backend:** Node.js, Express.js, Django, Ruby on Rails
+- **Backend:** Node.js, Django, Ruby on Rails
-- **Frontend:** React, Redux, HTML, CSS, Tailwind, AntD, Bootstrap, Material UI
+- **Frontend:** React, HTML, CSS, Tailwind, AntD, Bootstrap, Material UI
-- **Databases:** MongoDB, PostgreSQL, SQL
+- **Databases:** MongoDB, PostgreSQL, SQLite
-- **Tools:** Git, Docker, Jenkins
+- **Tools:** Git, Docker, Jenkins, Github Actions

 ### 📝 Blog